Once your resume hits the spot, the next important thing in your recruitment process is a personal interview. And so is your preparation.

 - How you handle pressure

 If you are an experienced professional and applying in the same domain, you can explain the challenges you faced in your past experiences.
-If you are a fresher or changing a domain, you can explain a more simplistic situation for easy understanding.
+If you are a fresher or changing a domain, you can explain a more simplistic situation for their easy understanding.

 To keep your response straight-forward, you can make use of the STAR technique which will assure your employer how you approach any situation.